 - Further reading

-All references must be included and marked accurately, and where necessary permissions to use copyright material should be obtained before submitting the article.
+All references must be included and marked accurately, and where necessary you must obtain permission to use copyright material before submitting the article.

-Articles should be submitted to the commissioning member of the editorial team as a plain Word file without formatting – large files like images should be compressed and sent by zip file or downloaded onto a sharing platform like Dropbox or You Send it.
+Articles should be submitted to the commissioning member of the editorial team as a plain Word file without formatting – large files like images should be compressed and sent by zip file or downloaded onto a sharing platform like Dropbox or WeTransfer.

 Once the article is published in the magazine it is considered premium content and is accessible to paid members of the TJ community only.
 Non-subscribers will be able to view the content once the material is three months old.

 We can arrange to send you a copy of the magazine once the article is published – please supply a postal address when submitting your article so we can arrange this.
-If a separate PDF of an article from the magazine is wanted, this can be supplied.
-However we ask that any such PDF is not hosted on an open website until the article is readily available to all who visit the TJ website – that is three months after publication.
+If you woud like a separate PDF of an article from the magazine, this can be supplied.
+However we ask that any such PDF is not hosted on an open website until the article is available to all who visit the TJ website – that is three months after publication.

-If you have any questions about writing for TJ please email the editor Debbie Carter at firstname.lastname@example.org or telephone +44 (0)1353 699090.
+If you have any questions about writing for TJ please email the Editor-In-Chief Debbie Carter at email@example.com or telephone +44 (0)1353 699090.